 Lima's city centre revolves around Plaza de Armas (also known as Plaza Mayor), a grand square surrounded by some elegant old buildings.
 A temporary "fan fest" had been set up in the plaza for the duration of the 2010 World Cup, the bright red bunting, screens and blaring speakers rather ruining the stylish ambience of the square.

-On the way back from the city we stopped off at Huaca Pucllana, an ancient pre-Inca site that dates back to the 3'rd century.
+On the way back from the city to our hotel on the rapid bus system we stopped off at Huaca Pucllana, an ancient pre-Inca site that dates back to the 3'rd century.
 It is a vast adobe (mud) mound, partially excavated, and was apparently a temple and a tomb.
 The walls were built in a curious "library book" fashion, with mud bricks laid vertically rather than horizontally.
 Much of it is still being uncovered by archaeologists today.

-We had pre-booked accommodation in a guest house in Cusco, so at the airport we simply climbed into the guest house's courtesy car (actually a rattling, decrepit old sedan held together with sticky tape and belching black fumes) and were whisked to our digs for the next three days - a place called Sumac Wasi, conveniently located less than 50 metres from Plaza de Armas (the square at the centre of Cusco).
+We had pre-booked accommodation in a guest house in Cusco, so at the airport we simply climbed into the guest house's courtesy car (actually a rattling, decrepit old sedan that belched black fumes and was held together with sticky tape) and were whisked to our digs for the next three days - a place called Sumac Wasi, conveniently located less than 50 metres from Plaza de Armas (the square at the centre of Cusco).

 Cusco is 3400 metres (11 150 feet) above sea level, and although I'd read about the debilitating effects of the dreaded soroche (altitude sickness), nothing can quite prepare you for what it does to your body.
 We had spent most of our lives in Cape Town at sea level and had flown to Cusco from Lima (also at sea level), so we were all hit pretty hard by the thin air at this altitude.
-Headaches, lethargy, loss of appetite and a sleepless first night were the order of the day [Aside : to convert "metres" to "feet", simply divide by 0.3048.
-This calculation is based on the fact that an inch equals 2.54 centimetres and there are 12 inches in a foot.
-Similarly, to convert "kilometres" to "miles", multiply by 1.609344 (because a mile contains 1760 yards and a yard contains 36 inches)].
+Headaches, lethargy, loss of appetite and a sleepless first night were the order of the day.

 However, we did manage to visit Koricancha (meaning "Golden Enclosure"), the original Inca Sun Temple in Cusco.
 It was looted by the invading Spanish in the 16'th century, who stripped it of everything valuable and built their own church on the same site.
 However, much of the original Inca stonework is still there, the precision of which is staggering when you consider how old it is and the primitive tools the Incas used.
 The much more modern Spanish masonry is amateurish in comparison.

 [Wednesday 16 June : Cusco, Peru] All three of us still felt pretty groggy in the morning, and only made it down to breakfast at about 9:30 AM.
-Even going up a flight of stairs at this altitude was an effort, so we made sure we walked around slowly, drank lots of water, coca tea and relaxed - the main reason we were spending three days in Cusco was to acclimatise to the altitude in preparation for doing the Inca Trail, a 45 kilometre walk over four days through the Andes Mountains to Machu Picchu.
+Even going up a flight of stairs at this altitude was an effort, so over the next couple of days we relaxed, walked slowly when we did go anywhere and drank lots of water and coca tea - the main reason we were spending three days in Cusco was to acclimatise to the altitude in preparation for doing the Inca Trail, a 45 kilometre walk over four days through the Andes Mountains to Machu Picchu.